jbhersch/avero_assessment/README.md

     - python manage.py runserver

   However, if this is being run from an EC2 instance for example, where the instance has a public ip address of ###.##.##.##, then the API can be accessed at 'http://ec2-###-##-##-##.compute-1.amazonaws.com:8000/' by typing the following into the terminal

     - python manage.py runserver ec2-###-##-##-##.compute-1.amazonaws.com:8000

+  The argument following runserver will vary depending on where the application is being run from.

 ## POS API Data Retrieval